Area-53-Robotics/53D-High-Stakes-Notebook/entries/odometry/brainstorm-implementation.typ

   monthly-schedule: "On",
   yearly-schedule: "Off",
   (
-    (true, "Brainstorm implementation methods for an odometry system.", "Everyone"), (true, "Select the best implementation method using a decision matrix.", "Everyone"), (true, "Brainstorm hardware configurations for an odometry system.", "Everyone"), (true, "Select the best hardware configuration using a decision matrix.", "Everyone"), (true, "Plan the implementation of the odometry system.", "Everyone"),
+    (true, "Brainstorm implementation methods for an odometry system.", ("Ajibola", "Ishika")), (true, "Select the best implementation method using a decision matrix.", ("Ajibola", "Ishika")), (true, "Brainstorm hardware configurations for an odometry system.", "Everyone"), (true, "Select the best hardware configuration using a decision matrix.", "Everyone"), (true, "Plan the implementation of the odometry system.", "Everyone"),